ibm-cloud-docs/schematics/lamp-usecase.md

   ```
   {: pre}

 3. Run a {{site.data.keyword.bpshort}} job by using the action ID that is created during action creation.
 The example contains the command to run a job.
-For more information, refer to [run job](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-create-job).
+For more information, refer to [run job](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-run-job).

  **Example**

   ```
- ibmcloud schematics job create -c action --cid <action-id> -n ansible_playbook_run --json
+ ibmcloud schematics job run -c action --cid <action-id> -n ansible_playbook_run --json
   ```
   {: pre}